 - You will be confident when applying competency based approaches to all aspects of performance management

-The learning journey to competence begins
+The learning journey to perfecting your competency based approach to performance management begins

 Unit of Learning 1 – In which Ted learns about the benefits of competency based approaches to encourage consistent standards of performance across the business and what the benefits are for him as a manager.